Second Reading: Acts 10:34-38

 10:36 "the sons of Israel" were the faithful Jews, the true descendants of Israel.

 10:38 "healing all the (ones) having come under the power of the devil" The translation of the verb "having come under that power" is weak.
 The Greek verb inferred the devil exercised and "lorded" power over those under his control.
 In this context, the concept of healing meant something more than just exorcism.
-Sickness and disease were seen as the acts of control by the Evil One.
+Sickness and disease were seen as acts of control by the Evil One.
 Healing cast off the lordship of Satan.

 Why does God accept us?
 Why does he want us close to him?
 Simply because he sent his Son to us!

-This short section from Acts could be divided into three sections: Peter's reaction to the message of Cornelius, his summary of how the Good News has spread, his preaching about Jesus.
+This short section from Acts could be divided into three sections: Peter's reaction to the message of Cornelius, his summary of how the Good News has spread, and his preaching about Jesus.

 As a lead up to the first section, Peter had a vision that questioned kosher diet rules (10:9-16).
 About the same time, Cornelius, a Roman centurion who could be described as a "righteous Gentile," received a message from God that told him his prayers had been answered; he was to send men for Peter (10:1-8).
 When the men fetched Peter, he traveled with them to the house of the soldier.
 At that point, Peter and Cornelius compared notes about their visions (10:26-33).
 Peter realized that God's salvation was universal.
 And the centurion was ready to become a follower of the Messiah.